 The Accord – It Contains Six Elements From Fish to Water Rights

-The accord is a wonderful resolution.
-It is fully supported by the best studies of what the creek's environment requires.
-The main elements are:
+The accord is supported by the best studies of what the creek’s environment requires and contains six elements: